sachinlim/after-school-activity-website/README.md

 - Make it an entirely online system
 - Allow accounts to exist with security in mind
 - Have an administrator account(s) to manage this system
-- Enable mobile phone and tablet Access
+- Enable mobile phone and tablet access
 - Enforce encryption to the data being stored
 - Generate PDF printouts for teachers for their activities

 ## Key Features

-There are a lot of features that would make this section quite long.
-Therefore, most of the features will be described in the [Notes](Notes) directory.
+The [Notes](Notes) directory will provide additional information that is involved with this project.

 ### Creation of Users and Activities